dotherightthing/control-live/README.md

 ---

-## Route Traktor Kontrol S8 inputs into Live
+## Route Audio into Live

-*Apple menu > System Settings, Privacy & Security > Microphone > Ableton Live 12 Standard*
+*Apple > System Settings, Privacy & Security > Microphone > Ableton Live 12 Standard*

-Without this setting audio can be heard and metered in various places but nothing can be recorded into *Live*.
+Without this setting audio can be heard and metered in various places but nothing can be recorded into Ableton Live.

+### Traktor Kontrol S8 inputs

+*Live > Settings > Audio > Audio Input Device > LB Inputs*

+LB Inputs is a Rogue Amoeba Loopback (LB) device.

+LB Inputs functions as an aggregate device which combines multiple sources so they can be consumed by Ableton Live as a single input:

+* Traktor Kontrol S8 (4x2 inputs -> outputs) - turn S8 output faders down to avoid hearing double
+* LB VMware Fusion (2 outputs)

-## Old Windows Audio Apps
+### Windows Audio Apps

-### Rebirth
+#### Rebirth

 1. Install VMWare Fusion (register for free Broadcom account, download from My Downloads)
 2. Install Windows XP SP3 (archive.org)
 3. Install Rebirth (ISO in VMWare CD drive)
-4. VMWare Sound Card - Output Device: System Default
+4. VMWare Fusion - Windows XP SP3 - Sound Card - Output Device: LB VMware Fusion (Rogue Amoeba Loopback device)
-5. Rogue Amoeba Audio Hijack - Record System Audio to WAV file
-6. Drag WAV file into Ableton Live

-Note: tried routing from VMWare Windows to Macbook Headphone jack to Kontrol S8 inputs to Loopback LB S8 Inputs - got signal meters on hardware and in Loopback but no signal inside Ableton Live
+I haven't figured out how to send MIDI Clock Start to VMware Fusion.
+So:

+* match the BPM in Live
+* adjust clips so everything's in sync
+* toggle mute/volume in Rebirth in order to record individual tracks into Live

 ---